 The EEOICPA authorizes coverage of home health care services for patients suffering from exposure-related illnesses.
 These services are intended to help patients preserve a degree of independence as well as comfort.
 This often takes the form of assisting with daily care, such as:

-- Using the restroom.
+- Using the Restroom

 Our home health care team members also provide additional services, including light housekeeping and meal preparation.
 In some cases, our clients need assistance with certain errands, including grocery shopping or paying bills.
 Although we provide these services to clients who are covered by EEOICPA as well as those who are not, only covered employees will receive them free of charge.

-At United Energy Workers Healthcare, we employ a number of licensed nurses who fulfill necessary medical responsibilities, such as administering medication and medical monitoring.
+At United Energy Workers Healthcare and Four Corners Health Care, we employ a number of licensed nurses who fulfill necessary medical responsibilities, such as administering medication and medical monitoring.
 This oversight allows medical professionals to catch any signs of complications at an early stage.
 These individuals visit our clients in their own homes to spare them from traveling to multiple appointments every week.
 This type of nursing care helps patients feel comfortable, but also ensures that they receive the one-on-one care that is necessary to proper medical monitoring and preventive care.
 Again, these services are free for patients covered by the EEOICPA.
 However, we still provide home health care to individuals suffering from multiple illnesses, some of which are covered and some of which are not covered by the EEOICPA, although in these cases, it will be necessary to bill Medicaid or a private insurer to cover the cost of treatment.

 Contact a Member of our Experienced Home Health Care Team Today